 I’ve always been generally supportive of the concept of the NHS, but this support has grown over the last few years, partly driven by greater exposure to private healthcare systems through the internet.

 What really made me sit up and think was the realisation that in the current climate, I might be worried about my job security, but the issue of losing private healthcare coverage if I were to lose my job doesn’t feature on my agenda.
-Equally, I’ve never contemplated how I’m going to be able to afford my next bottle of insulin and I’ve never made healthcare choices based on what’s on special offer in the pharmacy or online pharmacy .
+Equally, I’ve never contemplated how I’m going to be able to afford my next bottle of insulin and I’ve never made healthcare choices based on what’s on special offer in the pharmacy or .

 In the UK we have the National Health Service.
 Free at the point of use, which is why I’ve never had the worries above.
 However, it is not, contrary to popular myth, free.
 In 2007 the NHS annual budget was £104 billion, which works out at a cost in tax of around £1,800 per person in the UK.

 Many things infuriate me about the NHS.
 The fact that it takes over a week to type a letter and that healthcare for chronic conditions like diabetes is generally delivered 9-5, Mon-Fri (we still don’t seem to have worked out that patients have jobs too).

 Another issue with a state run system is that it’s hard to find a clear motivator for overall improvement.
 Private providers drive for efficiency so that they can increase profits.
 The NHS doesn’t have profit, indeed if it doesn’t spend its allocated budget in a particular year it tends to be clawed back, meaning a huge drive to spend as the end of the financial year approaches.
 Good use of tax payers’ money?
 I think not.

 So it has it’s faults (believe me, I could go on!), but as someone with a chronic condition I believe the concept of the NHS is a solid starting point from which we can improve.